 Students are encouraged to meet with their advisers to discuss their career interests and goals.
 It is important to have this discussion and formulate a plan early so that the international program is integrated with required and elective courses for the major.
 Cultural Anthropology majors typically study abroad during their sophomore or junior years because of the senior-year focus on research and thesis.
 Depending on whether a student studies aboard for a year of a semester, he or she will select a courses that substitutes for major requirements and electives.
 Studying abroad can provide students with the opportunity to take a course that is not available at Arcadia University.

-Since it is important that students plan ahead for study abroad, they should consult with their advisers as soon as possible and make their intentions known to the Program Director and the Office of Study Away.
+Since it is important that students plan ahead for study abroad, they should consult with their advisers as soon as possible and make their intentions known to the Program Director and the Office of Global Engagement.